This is the multi-page printable view of this section. Click here to print.

 • Creating code repositories for each student/group

-• Optionally creating test repositories
+• Optionally creating secure pipeline repositories for automated testing

 • Assigning the correct permissions to students